Majd20/Motors-Control-Panel-Web-Page-Summer-Internship/README.md

 # Motors-Control-Panel-Web-Page-Summer-Internship
-The first task in the summer internship
+The first task of the summer internship in the 'Smart Methods' company 'IOT'